Clearance, Press, and Interference Fits

 - Interference fit

-- Permanent assemblies, anti-vibration locking, parts designed for heat/cold assisted assembly or use of a press.
+- Joints you want to lock: permanent assemblies, anti-vibration fits, and parts intended for heat/cold-assisted assembly or a press.

 - Designed gap/oversize

-- The CAD offset between mating features; the most repeatable control (works across slicers).
+- The CAD offset between mating features; your most predictable control because it travels with the model.

 - Slicer XY compensation

-- Horizontal expansion / hole compensation can shift many features at once; powerful but global.
+- Horizontal expansion / hole compensation shifts many dimensions at once; fast, but it affects the whole part.

 - Orientation